aaliyaaah/laboratory-report-2/Introduction.md

 ## **Experiment 14: Bandwidth Limiting and Restoring Digital Signals**

 **Part A** - The effects of bandwidth limiting on PCM decoding
-**Part B** - The effects of bandwidth limiting on a digital signal’s shape
+**Part B** - The effects of bandwidth limiting on a digital’s shape
 **Part C** - Restoring digital signals